 Racial and ethnic minority populations living in rural areas are disproportionally affected by HIV/AIDS.
-For example, racial and ethnic minority populations make up only 15% of the rural population, but approximately 62% of people living with HIV/AIDS in rural areas are minorities.
+For example, racial and ethnic minority populations make up only 15% of the rural population, but half of AIDS cases in rural areas are among African Americans.
 In addition, Hispanics/Latinos make up 23% of new HIV diagnoses and African Americans account for 45% of new HIV diagnoses in the U.S.

-Deaths from HIV/AIDS are much higher in the rural South, and disproportionately impact black communities.
+Deaths from HIV/AIDS are highest in Southern region of the U.S. (Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee and Texas), and disproportionately impact black communities.
 According to a Southern HIV/AIDS Strategy Initiative report, as of 2013, HIV/AIDS was the ninth leading cause of death for black men and the 12th leading cause of death for black women.

-Minorities may also face barriers to care such as poverty, lack of consistent care for migrant workers, and language barriers faced by recent immigrants.
+Minorities may also face barriers to care such as poverty, lack of transportation, lack of consistent care for migrant workers, and language barriers faced by recent immigrants.
 Cultural and linguistic diversity of communities increases the importance of offering culturally sensitive and affirming HIV prevention and treatment services.
-The Health Resources and Services Administration (HRSA) has funded multiple rural grant programs targeting women of color and American Indians/Alaska Natives.
+The Health Resources and Services Administration (HRSA) has funded multiple rural grant programs focused on women of color and American Indians/Alaska Natives.
 The Centers for Disease Control and Prevention is also supporting health departments and community-based organizations in implementing prevention initiatives for African Americans and other racial and ethnic minority populations.

 Resources to Learn More